snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 - number of page pings (aggregate)
 - time engaged in minutes (aggregate)

-The same logic that is used to do sessionization is also used to calculate the visitors table.
+The same logic that is used to do sessionization is also used to calculate the page views table.
 Since there are only aggregate fields, only a basic table is required.

 [![Page views](http://snowplowanalytics.com/assets/img/analytics/data-models/page-views.png)](http://snowplowanalytics.com/assets/img/analytics/data-models/page-views.png)

-An alternative would be to create an aggregate table with a single line per page (rather than page view).
-The approach would be similar to how the visitors table is calculated.
+An alternative would be to create an aggregate table with a single line per page (not page views).
+In that case, the approach would be similar to how the visitors table is calculated.